 And with respect to internet connections, Elon Musk’s role is even more direct.
 SpaceX has an ambitious, relatively secretive effort to launch nearly 12,000 satellites into low earth orbit to bathe the planet in broadband.
 The system will be initially operational in 2020 and fully operational by 2025.
 This means that those places that are too difficult or expensive to reach with traditional internet connections will suddenly be online.
 Since less than half the planet currently has usable, affordable access to the internet, this is a really big deal.

 If a household has electricity and it has internet, it can link to information services, education resources, health guidance, government programs and other services.
-It may be simplistic to say that extreme poverty is incompatible with extreme poverty — but for many reasons that is probably true.
+It may be simplistic to say that extreme poverty is incompatible with global broadband — but for many reasons that is probably true.

 So Elon — please keep at the global warming / transport / safe computing / saving humanity tasks — we appreciate it.
 And while you’re at it, you may also eliminate global poverty.
 Thank you in advance!